 We’ve realized that doesn’t really matter, though.
 You can still get good local wine here.

 We try to support local businesses when we can, and we love to go wine tasting.
-So recently we hit the road and set out on the Florida Wine Trail.
+So recently we hit the road and set out on the Florida Wine Trail near St. Petersburg.

 Okay, it’s not exactly an organized trail… But as you can see from this Florida Grape Growers Association map, Continue reading

 Wondering what to get the home winemaker on your gift list?
 Trying to drop hints about what you’d like to receive?
 Either way, we’re here to help!
-We’ve put together a holiday gift guide of ideas for useful (and unusual) gifts for the winemakers and wine lovers on your list.
+We’ve put together a guide of ideas for useful (and unusual) holiday gifts for home winemakers and wine lovers on your list.

 Check out some of the items we found:

 Wine may be a complex topic, but home winemakers are pretty knowledgeable when it comes to fermented grapes.
 And we always love to learn more.
-That’s why we wanted to share these six surprising facts about wine with you.
+That’s why we wanted to share these 6 surprising wine facts with you.
 Enjoy!

 1. Most wines are not made for aging.
 The majority of wine is put on the shelves to be bought and enjoyed within a short period of time…probably best within 2 years of purchase.
 It’s estimated that only about 10% of red wines and 5% of white wines have the potential to improve when aged more than 5 years.
 Due to complex chemical reactions that occur over time, few wines will improve with age… and only when properly stored.